 How the Swiss St. Nicholas tradition works

-A quick history lesson
+A quick history lesson about St. Nicholas

 St. Nikolaus was a Saint with roots in Myra.
 He passed away on December 6 in the year 343.
 There are lots of accounts about this extraordinary bishop who was well known for his generosity.
-The modern day St. Nicholas in Wil would tell one of the stories which is age appropriate for the kids attending.
+The modern-day St. Nicholas in Wil would tell one of the stories which is age-appropriate for the kids attending.
 "It seems clear that younger kids believe in Samichlaus, but we never claim to be St. Nicholas himself."

 Changing times

-In the old days, St. Nikolaus and his helper were a feared couple.
+In the old days, St. Nicholas and his helper were a feared couple.
 We still hear stories that they would rattle chains during visits, beat kids for misbehaving, or even put them into their sack only to be released in a nearby forest!
 This has changed over the years, and the couple now portraits friends of the children.

 Today, St. Nicholas and Knecht Ruprecht will congratulate kids on their good behavior and try to induce improvements in other areas.
-According to Stefan Giezendanner, a 22 year veteran of the St. Nikolaus Gruppe Wil, cleaning up and better listening to parents are topics during most visits.
-"Some grandparents are still threatening the kids with the St. Nikolaus, and we can sense this fear as soon as we enter the living room," he describes.
+According to Stefan Giezendanner, a 22-year veteran of the St. Nikolaus Gruppe Wil, cleaning up and better listening to parents are topics during most visits.

-A typical visit consists of:
+A typical St. Nicholas visit consists of:

 St. Nicholas Festivities in Wil

-In the Swiss town of Wil, the Jungwacht youth organization for boys has been in charge of upholding the St. Nikolaus tradition since at least 1925.
+In the Swiss town of Wil, the Jungwacht youth organization for boys has been in charge of upholding the St. Nicholas tradition since at least 1925.
 The group leaders continue to be the sole members of the St. Nikolaus Group, whereas newcomers have to first serve as Knecht Ruprecht.
-They are only promoted to St. Nicholas once a vacancy becomes available (which can take up to ten years).
-In order to ensure skilled successors, St. Nikolaus and Knecht Ruprecht will switch roles once in a while...

 The highlight every year is the parade on the Saturday closest to December 6.
 At exactly 3 PM, all nine bells of the church in Wil will announce the arrival of all the St. Nicholas and their Knecht Ruprechts.
 After the parade, the kids can meet St. Nicholas close up, tell them a story and get a gingerbread...